Button#

 Member Functions#

-• pressing — Returns whether or not the specified button is being pressed.
+• pressing — Returns whether the button is being pressed.

 pressing#

-Returns whether a specific controller button is currently being pressed.
+pressing returns whether the button is currently being pressed.

 bool pressing() const;